 Where possible, data from the EIA's 'International Data Browser' has been used to complete historical generation if CEA data was unavailable.

-■ Disaggregation
+Disaggregation

-BP Statistical Review data\ was used as a source of disaggregated fossil generation data, scaled to fit CEA data Disaggragation ween CEA and BP data for each fossil fuel type in 2005.
+BP Statistical Review data was used as a source of disaggregated fossil generation data, scaled to fit CEA data Distance of the second for each fossil fuel type in 2005.